kbfinley/INST377/README.md

-This class is called DYNAMIC WEB APPLICATIONS.
-I am taking this course Fall of 2023 (Junior Year).
+# INST377 - Dynamic Web Applications
-This is going to teach us how to be a Full Stack Software Engineer.
+# Fall 2023
-We are learning JavaScript, HTML, CSS, Node.JS, JSON, APIs, REST/Express, and Yarn/Npm .
+An exploration of the basic methods and tools for developing dynamic, database-driven websites, including acquiring, installing, and running web servers, database servers, and connectability applications.
+We learned JavaScript, HTML, CSS, NodeJS, JSON, APIs, REST/Express, and Yarn/NPM.